19 Reasons to Become a Sterile Processing Tech

-You may know sterile processing techs by other names, including:
+You may know sterile processing techs by other names like:

 - certified registered central service technician